sdbondi/jquery-sticktotop/README.md

 ### Sidebar

-The "normal" use-case for this plugin demostrated applying the pluygin to a side and menu bar.
+The "normal" use-case for this plugin demostrated applying the plugin to a side and menu bar.

 ### Tetris Hearts